 Gone are the days of having to constantly shave, pluck or wax unwanted hair from your body.
 We all know how very time consuming these things are, not to mention the pain you have to endure when you pluck or wax your unwanted hair.

 Today, we have several options we can choose from before we can bid goodbye to such undesirable body hair.
-One of the more popular hair removal procedures is Laser hair removal - this medical procedure uses laser, a concentrated beam of light to get rid of unwanted hair.
+One of the more popular hairs removal procedures is Laser hair removal - this medical procedure uses a laser, a concentrated beam of light to get rid of unwanted hair.

 Completely getting rid of undesirable hair in certain areas of your body can be quite rewarding and it can certainly boost your self-esteem.
 Laser hair removal eventually eliminates the need for plucking, shaving or waxing.
 The common body area where this treatment procedure is done includes armpits, bikini line, upper lip, and legs.
 Although this treatment procedure is possible in almost all parts of the body, the eyelid area is one exemption.

 In choosing the right doctor for your procedure, you have to take note of the following:

 Before your actual treatment procedure, you have to schedule a consultation with your chosen doctor.
 During your consultation, costs, expected results, and possible risks will be discussed with you.
 Furthermore, your doctor will also review your medical history and determine whether this procedure is the appropriate treatment for you.
 You may also be advised to do the following before your scheduled day: